ponylang/rfcs/text/0000-remove-http-server-from-stdlib.md

 # Summary

-Remove the HTTP server and client that is currently in the standard library.
+Remove the HTTP server and client that are currently in the standard library.
 Place them in their own repository under the ponylang organization.

 # Motivation